Site Access Policies

 - These visitors will be issued CSEE department and SEESL controlled electronic access cards to the SEESL facilities only.
 Temporary parking passes will be provided to visitors after discussion with the Technical Services Manager.

 - Visitors will have access to the university's wireless network for the duration of their visit.
-All network usage must adhere and agree tothe University at Buffalo's network access policy before being allowed access.
+All network usage must adhere and agree to the University at Buffalo's network access policy before being allowed access.
 VPNs and other security settings set up from outside the University at Buffalo may prevent access being granted due to the University at Buffalo's own internet and security policies.

 Access Constraints and Limitations